Azure/azure-functions-durable-extension/samples/distributed-tracing/v2/DistributedTracingSample/README.md

 Next, you'll need to copy the connection string or instrumentation key for that resource to add in the environment variables.
 We recommend adding the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable, but you can also add `APPINSIGHTS_INSTRUMENTATIONKEY`.
 If you are running your app locally, then add this environment variable in `local.settings.json`.
 If you are running the app in Azure, then add it under `Configuration` as an application setting.

 #### Run the sample
-The sample shows the function patterns that are traced using Distributed Tracing V2 by running the different orchestrators.
+The sample shows how Distributed Tracing V2 improves the observability of some flagship Durable Functions patterns.

 - Function Chaining
 ![Function Chaining](../images/FunctionChaining.png)